sagemath/trac_to_gh/Issue 1363.md

 # Issue 1363: complex intervals should have a sqrt() method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1363

 Original creator: cwitty